Jake McCarthy Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- In his last outing on Wednesday against the Los Angeles Dodgers, the right-hander threw five innings, giving up four earned runs while surrendering eight hits.
+- In his most recent appearance on Wednesday, the left-hander went five innings against the Los Angeles Dodgers, allowing three earned runs while surrendering seven hits.

-- In six games this season, the 26-year-old has an ERA of 5.67, with 7.3 strikeouts per nine innings.
-Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.